 About Rimini City Museum

-The Rimini City Museum is an historical and archaeological museum with a series of collections from throughout the city and the region.
+The Rimini City Museum is a historical and archaeological museum with a series of collections from throughout the city and the region.

-Spanning over 3,000 square metres and arranged over forty galleries, the Rimini City Museum has many different collections.
-Medieval and Renaissance pieces form a large part of its exhibits, mostly comprised of paintings, frescoes and sculptures.
+With over 1500 works on display that span over 3,000 square metres within over forty galleries, the Rimini City Museum displays many different collections.
+Medieval and Renaissance pieces form a large part of its exhibits, and are mainly comprised of paintings, frescoes, and sculptures.

 Discover the best Historic sites in Italy, from Ostia Antica to The Trevi Fountain and more, includes an interactive map of Italian cultural places, landmarks and monuments.